danmaps/GridScaper/README.md

 ## ⚠️ Data Disclaimer

 All rules, rates, and risk overlays are **simulated for demonstration only**.
 No production or confidential data is used.
-See RULES.md for details.

 ***